How AIOps Is Transforming IT Operations in 2026

 Anomaly Detection

-ML models learn baseline behavior for metrics like CPU, memory, and response times, then flag deviations instantly, even ones too subtle for static thresholds.
+ML models learn baseline behavior for metrics like CPU, memory, and response paths, then flag deviations instantly, even ones too subtle for static thresholds.

 Event Correlation